 - Medically assisted detox is also an option for those who need to quit taking a substance all at once.
 This common program allows addicted individuals to stay in a hospital setting for the duration of the worst withdrawal symptoms – typically a few days to a week or more.
 Doctors remain on-site to monitor clients for any dangerous signs and immediately treat any of the uncomfortable ones.
 The goal of medically assisted detox is to ensure that clients remain as comfortable as possible during the process.
 Signs of distress are taken as signs that the treatment is not ideal.
 Because stress and co-occurring mental illnesses are so common in people with substance use disorders, it’s essential to participate in a rehabilitation program after detox is complete or during the weaning process.

-- Rehab typically includes a psychological screening to check for severe stressors, past trauma, and co-occurring illness during the intake process.
+- Rehab for stress and addiction typically includes a psychological screening to check for severe stressors, past trauma, and co-occurring illness during the intake process.
 Individual and group therapy is also common to help clients get to the root of any issues contributing to substance abuse.
 There are also various workshops provided that can help addicted persons learn to manage or lessen stress in their lives or address the problem indirectly by teaching job skills, interview skills, communication skills, etc.

-- Treatment for trauma and stress-based disorders often includes cognitive restructuring from therapies, such as Cognitive Behavioral Therapy and mindfulness therapy.
+- Treatment for trauma and stress and addiction based disorders often includes cognitive restructuring from therapies, such as Cognitive Behavioral Therapy and mindfulness therapy.
 These cognitive restructuring techniques allow individuals to more objectively assess their responses to stressful events, objectively confront and cope with issues related to anxiety and fear, and learn to control their responses to perceived stress.
 When individuals have a better-developed sense of control over themselves and their reactions to environmental stressors, they perceive stressful events as less threatening.
 Likewise, these individuals are less apt to develop future issues with substance use disorders.

 - After rehab, it’s generally recommended that recovering individuals continue treatment in some form, often referred to as aftercare.
 Continuing to attend therapy and addiction support group meetings can be very helpful in keeping stress levels down, reducing the risk of relapse, which is anywhere from 40 to 60 percent for substance addiction.
 Spiking stress levels are often identified as common triggers to use, meaning that they can cause a recovering individual to experience a sudden and intense craving that often leads to a return to substance abuse.

 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We offer a program that addresses the impact of stress and addiction.
 We understand that it must treat stress and substance abuse disorders individually to help the client recover.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our professionals know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.